vardhan1990/howtographql/content/frontend/react-apollo/1-getting-started.md

 #### Downloading the server code

 As mentioned above, for the backend in this tutorial you'll simply use the final project from the [Node tutorial](https://www.howtographql.com/graphql-js/0-introduction).

+Note: Please make sure your Node version is 8.6.0 or higher.

 <Instruction>